 Nov.
 25, 1995

-``The time has come to use political means to achieve our goals,'' Serb leader Radovan Karadzic said Friday, after telling a prime time television audience: ``We accept the peace.''
+``The time has come to use political means to achieve our goals,'' Serb leader Radovan Karadzic said after telling a prime time television audience Friday night: ``We accept the peace.''

-Nikola Koljevic, a Bosnian Serb leader, appealed to recalcitrant Serbs to accept ``a historic task'' and bring an end to 3 1/2 years of war.
+Nikola Koljevic, a Bosnian Serb leader viewed as a possible successor to Karadzic, also went on television to appeal to Serbs to accept the ``historic task'' of ending 3 1/2 years of war.

 ``Those who yesterday bombed our people now become peacemakers,'' he said. ``The wounds are still fresh and our main problem will be to persuade our people to accept NATO on our soil.''

 Serbian President Slobodan Milosevic met with the presidents of Yugoslavia and Montenegro in Belgrade on Friday.
 They were believed to have discussed their options should defiant Sarajevo Serbs threaten the peace deal.